I. Challenges or needs the project will address

 - 1,249 visually impaired students from 1st to 12th grades are the first group.
 They are studying in blind schools in Hanoi, Da Nang, Ho Chi Minh city, Hai Duong, Hai Phong, and Can Tho.

-- 70,000 members of Vietnam Blind Association is the second group.
+- 74,390 members of Vietnam Blind Association is the second group (updated 2020).
 As Vietnam Blind Association’s offices are located in all provinces, Open Road can be easily and conveniently introduced to more beneficiaries.

 - The third group is indirect beneficiaries who are parents and/or relatives of visually impaired people.
 Risk reduction specialized safety skills audiobooks will help them understand the visually impaired more correctly in order to support them for more efficient integration.